brbalazs/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### How should I update my code?

-Use the String `validateDDMFormValues`, which is the value of the constant `VALIDATE_DDM_FORM_VALUES`.
+Use the String `validateDDMFormValues`, which was the constant's value.

 #### Why was this change made?

-Actually, this constant was added only to 7.0 in order to improve code legibility and maintainability, therefore you won't get access to it on 7.1.
+A constant is unnecessary for a value that's not part of an API.

 ---------------------------------------